verdaux/BookNotes/Phrases/Insults.md

 - [ ] You look like something I drew with my left hand
 - [ ] Let me file that under 'I don't care'.
 - [ ] What fresh hell is this?
+- [ ] I know 5 bad painters, you are 4 of them